 What is an Endoscopy Technician?

-Endoscopy Technician Job Description Maintain a sterile field to provide support for physicians and nurses during endoscopy procedures.
+Endoscopy Technician Example Maintain a sterile field to provide support for physicians and nurses during endoscopy procedures.
 Prepare and maintain instruments and equipment.
 May obtain specimens.

 - Maintain inventories of endoscopic equipment and supplies.